 Professor Robert Bone is a leading scholar in the fields of civil procedure, complex litigation and intellectual property, known especially for his theoretical and interdisciplinary work.
 Before joining the University of Texas Law School faculty, he was Robert Kent Professor in Civil Procedure at Boston University.

 Following law school, Professor Bone clerked for United States District Court Judge W. Arthur Garrity, Jr. and served as an associate at the Boston law firm of Hill & Barlow.
 He has visited at Harvard and Columbia and began his teaching career at the University of Southern California.
 Professor Bone was selected to give the 2000-2001 Boston University Lecture in honor of his scholarly achievements, and he received Boston University’s highest teaching award, the Metcalf Award for Excellence in Teaching, in 1991.
+He was also voted UT Professor of the Year for 2012-2013.
 Professor Bone is a member of the American Law Institute.